We post a weekly newsletter with tips, stories and inspiration on how to break into tech.

 A different kind of problem presented itself when one of the PMs she spoke with told her that the best way to break into the industry was to build something that solves a customer problem.
 The best way to become a product manager was obviously to build a product, but how?
 With zero product experience, she asked herself how that was going to happen.

 This is a common catch-22 aspiring product managers get into.
 PM is a vague role with no clear path into the industry.
 You can read about frameworks and fundamentals, but that’s not a substitute for actually working in a product environment.
 All of which recruiters and hiring managers are looking for, even when it comes to junior hires.
-That’s when another friend came to the rescue when she recommended Co.Lab to Muse.
+That’s when another friend came to the rescue when she recommended Co.Lab's product management online bootcamp to Muse.
 Co.Lab greatly appealed to Muse because with Co.Lab, it actually went beyond the theory.
 It didn’t matter that she couldn’t code or design - she could tap into her existing skills and actually learn by doing.
 She could do what she did best with problem-solving and communication and research, and reply on her designer and developers to build as a team.
 And there was no other comparable alternative she had found.

 “I was so close to doing another Bootcamp but at the end of the day, that Bootcamp was just going to offer me more course material.
 I’d have been learning how to be a PM without actually being one and I was sick of doing theoretical things, I wanted to build something tangible”